The passive voice detector automatically detects passive voice in a block of text (now with the aid of zombies!).

-When a sentence is writen in passive voice, the subject is being acted upon rather than doing the acting.
+When a sentence is written in passive voice, the subject is being acted upon rather than doing the acting.
 Passive voice is often avoided by professional writers because it can make the sentence needlessly longer, more complicated and unclear as well as shifting the emphases away from the sentence subject.
-While there's nothing gramatically incorrect about passive voice, the general rule of thumb is to strive for less than 2% passive voice.
+While there's nothing grammatically incorrect about passive voice, the general rule of thumb is to strive for less than 2% passive voice.

 The most common passive voice construction is a variant of the auxiliary verb 'to be' followed by the past participle of a transitive verb.
 Our passive voice detector finds this form, as well as other less common constructions, including additional auxiliary verbs like 'get' (e.g. "Every friday he gets paid.").
-A common mistake is to assume every past form of the 'to be' verb is bassive voice (e.g. "Grandma was calling.").
+A common mistake is to assume every past form of the 'to be' verb is passive voice (e.g. "Grandma was calling.").
 In the second example, the subject (Grandma) is preforming the action.
 This is an example of past progressive tense and is not considered passive voice.

 To get started enter your text in the Passage to be Analyzed box.
 If you want to leave a passive construction in the text, you can dismiss the warning by clicking on it in the Passive Voice Tab.